-Name Size - Purpose / Explanation Volatile DDRAM 86 MB Used for display buffers of the user interface.
+Name Size - Purpose / Explanation Volatile DDRAM 128MB User Interface: DDR SDRAM Used for display buffers of the user interface.
 No user image data is stored in this volatile memory.
 Specifically, cryptographic secrets are not entered via the GUI.
 This memory is initialized to a known state on every power up.
-Non-volatile Flash ROM EEPROM HDD 1 MB 32 MB Up to 80 GB Contains the executable code, language dependent strings and icons that are displayed.
-Contains the executable code, language dependent strings and icons that are displayed.
+Non- volatile 32MB User Interface: NOR Flash Contains the executable code, language dependent strings and icons that are displayed.
 Up to 20 languages are stored in flash memory.
-Language selection may be restricted to the SA only.
-Code can be upgraded by downloading a valid upgrade file through the Web UI or USB Host port.
-Ability to upgrade firmware can be controlled by the SA.